HomeLatest NewsIndustryMore than 50% online shopping in India are done on cash on delivery

 The digital commerce market in India has grown steadily from $19.7 billion in 2015 to $38.5 billion in 2017.
 The report attributes the growth to increasing mobile and internet penetration, m-commerce sales, advanced shipping and payment options, exciting discounts, and the push into new international markets by e-businesses.

-The report said that banks and other players in the e-commerce ecosystem are providing a secured online platform to pay effortlessly via payment gateways.
+The report said that banks and other players in the ecosystem are providing a secured online platform to pay effortlessly via payment gateways.
 However, still Indian e-commerce sector is heavily dependent on the cash on delivery (CoD) mode of payment as it is the most preferred choice for Indian consumers due to lack of trust in online transactions, limited adoption of credit and debit cards, and security concerns, among others.

 Advertisement